mas-sdb/ai-coding-fixability/model.md

 This framework's structural approach can be adapted to identify mis-inference patterns in other domains (security, performance, etc.) as observation-specific evaluation frameworks.

 **How to Use:**
+- Use [diagnostic_prompt.md](./diagnostic_prompt.md) for AI-powered diagnostics
 - As a starting point for language selection discussions
-- For experimental evaluation in actual projects
+- For practical evaluation in actual projects
+  - Triggered at project start or when project dependencies are updated
 - As inspiration for developing your own evaluation criteria

-Improvement suggestions via Issues and Pull Requests are welcome!

 ---